som1234/Quasi-Clustering/README.md

 ## Software Requirements:
 * Python 2.7 or above

-    	- Packages : pysam, pyvcf
+* Python Packages : pysam
 * ATLAS and LAPACK for gcc compilation
 * Samtools